-Getting the white balance (WB) right means photos with an accurate colour balance.
-You’ll avoid blue, orange or green colour casts that make your whites look off.
+Getting the white balance (WB) right means photos with an accurate color balance.
+You’ll avoid blue, orange or green color casts that make your whites look off.

-This means taking account of the colour temperature of your light source.
+This means taking account of the color temperature of your light source.
 You’ll have to adjust your settings based on the warmth or coolness of white light for the result you want.

 How Can You Control the White Balance

 There are a variety of ways in which you can affect the WB of your images, both in your camera and in post-processing.
 These include: